 The problem was, I couldn’t get my mind off of the way the Black Pelican served their dish.
 They laid down Smoked Gouda Mashed Potatoes, surrounded that with a pool of demi-glace and then topped it with the chicken and vegetable saute.
 Odd, I know.
 So odd, I couldn’t stop thinking about it.
 And I couldn’t stop thinking about Demi-Glace!

 Demi-Glace is not by any means a frugal item.
 Real demi-glace requires bones and a lot of them!
 Pounds and pounds.
 And wine!
 And lots of time!
 And the store-bought?
 Iffy tasting and pricey.
 I remembered seeing this “Cheater’s” Demi-Glace by Cook’s Illustrated and had to give it a whirl.

 Conclusion?
 The first time I made it, it was salty, even with no added salt.
 I blame the stock.
 I made it a second time with a low sodium stock and it was much improved.
 Darned good, I’d say.
 I’d take this any day over a store-bought demi-glace, but have to admit it doesn’t outshine a real classically made demi-glace.
-But then, it’s not like anyone is going to being sipping teaspoons of the stuff and comparing!
+But then, it’s not like anyone is going to be sipping teaspoons of the stuff and comparing!